 Yes!
-We believe that all students have a right to be safe at the college.
+We believe that all students have a right to be safe at the College.
 Any situation which threatens students' safety or their ability to concentrate on school work is dealt with very quickly and firmly.
 We take this responsibility very seriously indeed and will not tolerate any bullying, violence or disrespect.
 One Tree Hill College utilises restorative practices to ensure any issues are dealt with quickly in a positive manner.
-We also uphold absolute standards in keeping alcohol and other drugs out of the college.